Railk/Scriptable-IOS-Widgets/README.md

   ![Image of the garmin widget small size](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3777.png)

   #### Bonus
-  If you do not walk for e long time the widget is angry (show teeth ;p)
+  1. If you do not walk for e long time the widget is angry (show teeth ;p) :

   ![Image of the garmin widget small size angry](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3698.png)

-  If you didn't do steps the widget is circonspect
+  2. If you didn't do steps the widget is circonspect:

   ![Image of the garmin widget small size circonspect](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3699.png)

-  if you meet your goal you have a green check
+  3. if you meet your goal you have a green check :

   ![Image of the garmin widget small win](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3767_b.png)